-ISA clients, who at the time of our default had not already notified the Designated Clearing Member to CC&G will be given a time window (to be determined) for providing it.
+ISA clients, who at the time of our default had not already notified the Designated Clearing Member to CC&G will be given a time window (currently 5 business days) for providing it.

-During the above mentioned time window the client will be given the chance to become temporary member of CC&G, in such case it shall act in accordance with CC&G rules and regulations and pay margins directly to the CCP.
+During the above mentioned time window the client will be given the chance to become temporary member of CC&G, in such case it shall act in accordance with CC&G rules and regulations3 and pay margins directly to the CCP.